What exactly is graphite? And can investors really profit from graphite investing? Here are some brief answers to those questions and more.

 While it’s tough to pinpoint exactly how much graphite those megafactories will require (and when), it’s safe to say that they will need a lot.
 Some market watchers have provided estimates, and Benchmark Mineral Intelligence is one firm that has written extensively about the topic.

 For now, however, much of that demand has yet to materialize.
-Many companies that rushed into the graphite space a few years ago have not yet secured offtake agreements for the material they plan to produce.
+Many companies that rushed into the graphite space previously have not yet secured offtake agreements for the material they plan to produce.
 As a result, some are stalled in the exploration and development phases; it will be difficult for them to move forward until end users start locking down supply.

 The upshot is that graphite demand appears set to rise substantially with no guarantees that producers will be able to keep up.
 Prices remain subdued, but may start to rise as buyers become more concerned about impending megafactory demand.

 Graphite investing: Prices

 Speaking of prices, how much does graphite cost?
 Unfortunately, it can be difficult to get exact figures.
 That’s because, unlike gold, silver and other more common metals, graphite is not traded on an exchange.
 Instead, graphite miners will typically set up offtake agreements under which end users agree to buy a specific amount of graphite over a particular period of time.